lechbaczynski/userapi/README.md

 ./vendor/bin/phpunit --bootstrap vendor/autoload.php tests/

-You can also send JSOn payload in POST to api address, for example:
+You can also send JSON payload in POST to API address, for example:

 http://localhost:8000/api/subscribers/